 When students reflect on their time in Humanities I in Action, they frequently recall the first day of class.
 Grade nine students are incredibly open to new impressions on their first day of high school, so our teaching team has tried a new opening day activity the last two years that is not only a valuable lesson on its own, but also represents in microcosm our approach to their learning and growth throughout the year.

 For some years we have used the issue of slave-produced chocolate.
 Because many students are practically addicted to chocolate, this issue resonates with them.
 The shadow side of chocolate production encourages them to think more deeply about their consumption patterns.
-In moving this topic into the initial activity of the year, we designed an activity around a central question of our first semester of study, “Is ignorance bliss?”
+In moving this topic into the initial activity of the year, we designed a memorable moment on day 1 for them – all around a central question of our first semester of study, “Is ignorance bliss?”

 Teaching Day 1